IowaDave/Thermistors/README.md

 A reader can stop right there and go find how-tos online.
 Or stay here and go into it a little farther with me.

 Still with me?
 Here I go.
 How does one measure a temperature *accurately* using a thermistor?

+What attracts me to thermistors is their simplicity compared to "intelligent" sensors such as the popular DS3231, DHT11 and DHT22 devices.
+Those things cost money and report their readings through serial communications that require specialized code libraries.

+By contrast, an inexpensive can be read directly by a microcontroller without resort to a library.

 I'm curious to know more than merely how to cobble together an apparatus: how does a thermistor work, and how can one be calibrated to obtain reasonable accuracy?